melkamar/gitbot/README.md

 ### Operation modes
 There are two ways of running the bot:

 * **Console** - actively polls GitHub for new issues and based on given options labels them.
 Run as `github_issues_bot.py console (...)`
 * **Web app** - passively listens for GitHub's webhooks informing about new or changed issues.
+The endpoint listening for GitHub calls is `/callback`.
 May be run from command line as `github_issues_bot.py web` or deployed as a WSGI application using this wsgi config:
 ```
 import sys